Skip to Content

 If you’re lucky Mirror Lake, which is the lake the town actually sits along, will freeze while you’re there, becoming a public backyard for snow forts, ice skating, hockey and dog-sled rides.

-a couple sits on a bench on next to a cleared skating rink on from mirror lake in lake placid
+A couple sits on a bench on next to a cleared skating rink on from mirror lake in lake placid

 Skating on the lake is nothing like a zambonied rink.
 At ages 7 and 9 Tiny Traveler didn’t like having to navigate all the bumps and cracks in the ice.
 At 14 she thought it was great to have the whole lake to skate on in any direction she wanted.

-two teens sk along a cleared trail on frozen mirror lake in lake placid.
+Two teens sk along a cleared trail on frozen mirror lake in lake placid.

 There is a toboggan run that shoots screaming kids onto the ice.
 We’ve never worked up the nerve to try it but our friends think it’s tremendous fun.
 There’s often a line on weekends but it moves quickly.
 You’ll find the hours posted in hotels and around town.